-SCSD has yet to make the FY 23-24 preliminary or finalized budget available and is two months late per the District's policy.
+SCSD's FY 23-24 preliminary or finalized budget is available however, it was two months late per the District's policy.
 It is recommended that the District aligns its policy with the requirements for CSDs as outlined in Government Code Section 61110 to ensure transparency and provide clarity on budget deadlines.